SoftDev4Research/4OSS-lesson/README.md

 ### Comunication

-You can raise your comments, improvements and questiosn using [issues](https://github.com/SoftDev4Research/4OSS-lesson/issues) we will review and answer your questions in a timely manner while the project is in progress.
+You can raise your comments, improvements and questions using [issues](https://github.com/SoftDev4Research/4OSS-lesson/issues).
+We also highly encourage the use of [labels for each new issue](https://github.com/SoftDev4Research/4OSS-lesson/labels).

 ### To-Do list